simonmichael/hledger_site/src/checking-for-errors.md

   it must have a corresponding posting with a `close:` tag, and all other postings must be chronologically between (and if on the same date, textually between) open and close postings. ("Accounts are posted to only within their declared active period.")
-- **pricebalanced** - transactions are balanced, possibly using explicit transaction prices but not auto-inferred ones
-- **fullybalanced** - transactions are balanced in each commodity, without needing any conversions
 - **explicitamounts** - all transaction amounts have been recorded explicitly